fityannugroho/idn-area-data/README.md

 The data we used is based on official data from the government and stored in separated CSV files by the levels in [`data`](data) directory.

 > You can see the list of official sources we refer to [here](docs/references.md).

+## Problem Reporting

+We have different channels for each problem, please use them by following these conditions :

+### Reporting a Bug
+To report a bug, please open a new issue following the guide [here](CONTRIBUTING.md#submitting-an-issue).

+### Requesting a New Feature
+If you have a new feature in mind, please open a new issue following the guide [here](CONTRIBUTING.md#submitting-an-issue).

+### Asking a Question
+If you have a question, you can search for answers in the GitHub Discussions Q&A category [here](https://github.com/fityannugroho/idn-area-data/discussions/categories/q-a).
+If you don't find a relevant discussion already, you can open a new discussion.